-LTMS 611 Extensible Languages for Development (3 semester hours)
+LTMS 611 - Extensible Languages for Development

 Description: This course addresses the need to extend visual authoring and editing tools with scripting and programming to achieve advanced features.
 Proprietary languages are used along with program, platform and device independent languages to create dynamic data display and advanced interactions.
 Web-based, Windows OS and mobile device environments are considered.